Adarshg22/demo-/README.md

 # demo-
-This is demo for git &amp; github tutorial
+This is demo class for git &amp; github Tutorial.